SamAmco/MEND4/README.md

 	mend unlock

-MEND will ask you for your password, before hashing it and using that hash to decrypt your private key and store it in a file called "prKey.dec" next to your "Settings.xml" file.
+MEND will ask you for your password, before hashing it and using that hash to decrypt your private key and store it in a file called "prKey" next to your "Settings.xml" file.
 It is important to run remember to run:

 	mend lock